-We have one main Flare project called "Shared," where most work occurs on the various products that we need to document (e.g., Flare, Central, Doc-To-Help, Lingo).
+We have one main Flare project called "Shared," where most work occurs on the various products that we need to document (e.g., Flare Desktop, Flare Online, Lingo).
 All of the output intended for end users is originates from this project.
-This project is single-bound to MadCap Central.
+This project is single-bound to MadCap Flare Online.
 We use Git branches to keep published content separate from documentation that is still in a state of development.
-By pushing specific branches to Central, we can have individuals review topics and snippets that aren't finished yet; we can also build "in-development" outputs on Central for various products, with MadCap Software employees being the intended audience (in addition to other outputs intended for the general public).
+By pushing specific branches to Flare Online, we can have individuals review topics and snippets that aren't finished yet; we can also build "in-development" outputs in Flare Online for various products, with MadCap Software employees being the intended audience (in addition to other outputs intended for the general public).